Law School Admission Test: Preparation

 LSAC recommends advance preparation for the LSAT, due to the importance of the LSAT in law school admissions and because scores on the exam typically correspond to preparation time.
 The structure of the LSAT and the types of questions asked are generally consistent from year to year, which allows students to practice on question types that show up frequently in examinations.

 LSAC suggests, at a minimum, that students review official practice tests, called PrepTests, before test day to familiarize themselves with the types of questions that appear on the exams.
-LSAC offers one free test that can be downloaded from their website.
+LSAC offers four free tests that can be downloaded from their website.
 For best results, LSAC suggests taking practice tests under actual time constraints and representative conditions in order to identify problem areas to focus on in further review.

 For preparation purposes, only tests after June 1991 are considered modern, since the LSAT was significantly modified after this date.
 Each released exam is commonly referred to as a PrepTest.
-The June 1991 LSAT was numbered as PrepTest 1, and the December 2013 LSAT was PrepTest 71.
+There are over 90 PrepTests in circulation, the oldest being the June 1991 LSAT numbered as PrepTest 1 and the newest being a July 2020 LSAT numbered as PrepTest 94+.
 Certain PrepTests are no longer published by LSAC (among them 1–6, 8, 17, 39, and 40), despite the fact that they were in print at one time.
 However, these tests have been made available through some of the test preparation companies, which have licensed them from LSAC to provide only to students in their courses.
 For a few years, some prep companies sold digital copies of LSAT PrepTests as PDFs, but LSAC revised its licensing policy in 2016, effectively banning the sale of LSAT PDFs to the general public.

 Some students taking the LSAT use a test preparation company.
 Students who do not use these courses often rely on material from LSAT preparation books, previously administered exams, and internet resources such as blogs, forums, and mobile apps.